pmlmodelling/nctoolkit/README.md

-nctoolkit is a comprehensive Python (3.6 and above) package for analyzing netCDF data.
+nctoolkit is a comprehensive Python (3.6 and above) package for analyzing netCDF data on Linux and macOS.

 Core abilities include:
    - Clipping to spatial regions